Nifty-Chess/docs/docs/get-started/intro.md

 With a user's Access Token, you can see info about their account, and make certain transactions they've authorized.

-To start using the API immediately, copy your own Access Token from your developer profile.
+To start using the API immediately, copy your own Access Token from your developer account.

 > Access tokens and clients are network-specific.
-In order to use other networks besides Matic, you'll need to create a Keyp App, select the desired network, and log in there.
+In order to use other networks besides Polygon, you'll need to create a Keyp App, select the desired network, and log in there.

 ![Access Token](/img/dev-portal-access-token.png)